Dr. Adam Kayfitz PhD, RPsych

 What will therapy be like with me?

 Regardless who I work with, I always bring the same approach and beliefs with me to our sessions.
 I tend to treat the person first and the problem in front of us second.
 The problems that we see are often as a result of all the things we do not see.
 I work closely with you to build a strong, trusting, caring bond that includes warmth, understanding, authenticity, directness, humour, and a clarifying and energizing presence.
-The first few sessions we will work on understanding the problems occurring today and work to figure out how the problems came to be.
-Next, we develop a plan to help you reach your goals and the place you would like life to be.
-Next, we get to work.
-We do this in four ways.
+In our first few sessions, we focus on understanding the challenges you are facing today and exploring how they developed.
+Together, we identify what is getting in the way of the life you want and create a plan to help you move toward your goals.
+Then, we get to work.

 Rates